Skip to Main Content

 At-Will Employment

-Wyoming has exceptions to the at-will doctrine.
-For example, Wyoming finds that an employer violated the at-will doctrine if the employee's termination violated public policy.
-McGarvey v.
+Wyoming recognizes exceptions to the at-will doctrine.
+One significant exception is when an employee's termination violates public policy (McGarvey v.
 Key Prop.
 Mgmt.
 LLC, 211 P.3d 503 (Wyo.
-2009).
-Further, Wyoming law states that an employer violates the at-will doctrine when they retaliate against employees who file workers' compensation claims.
-Griess v.
-Consolidated Freightways Corp., 776 P.2d 752, 754 (Wyo.1989).
+2009)).
+Additionally, Wyoming law prohibits employers from retaliating against employees who file workers' compensation claims, thus violating the at-will principle (Griess v.
+Consolidated Freightways Corp., 776 P.2d 752, 754 (Wyo.1989)).
+These exceptions provide protections for employees against arbitrary or discriminatory terminations in Wyoming.

 Right-to-Work Laws